Useful Cinematography iPhone Apps to Have on Set (Part 5)

 While LVRUSA provides pure information — it’s not a calculator of any sort — it does contain a lot of it.
 It shows how much time can be recorded on popular media types as well as the estimates on how long different batteries will hold a charge.
 It truly is a great resource and the best part is that it’s free.

-Gobo Filmmakers Dictionary iPhone App IconGobo (Filmmakers Dictionary)
+Gobo Cinematography App IconGobo (Filmmakers Dictionary)

-The Filmmakers Dictionary, renamed to simply “Gobo,” is an app that takes production slang and organizes it into an easy to navigate glossary.
+The Filmmakers Dictionary, renamed simply to “Gobo,” is an app that takes production slang and organizes it into an easy to navigate glossary.
 I was sold on this app once I saw that it defined specific equipment, but also common phrases like “Greek it out” that you see in the screenshots below.

 Gobo Filmmakers Dictionary iPhone App Screenshots